CreggLab/CreggLab.github.io/_projects/respiration.md

 image: images/diaphragm.jpg
 figcaption: Text art by Tagxedo
 link: https://cregglab.github.io/projects/respiration.html
-description: Respiration, a continuous behavior in humans, is governed by the brainstem's preBötzinger complex.
+description: Respiration, a continuous behavior in mammals, is governed by the brainstem's preBötzinger complex.
 Our research has demonstrated that inhibition is essential for rapid respiratory rates during activities like exercise.
 repo:
 ---
 Respiration is unique amongst the behavioral repertoire in that it is continuously active throughout postnatal life.
 Indeed, humans breathe ~20,000 times per day and hundreds of millions of times over the average lifespan.
 In mammals, respiration is orchestrated by a distributed brainstem network, where a medullary nucleus termed the preBötzinger complex is critical for generating the respiratory rhythm.